Oskarovsky/TextSearcher/README.md

 # TextSearcher

 Window application for counting the number of occurrences of entered words.
-It is base on Java language, which provides built-in support for multithreading
+It is based on Java language, which provides built-in support for multithreading

 ### Dev Team:
 * Krasa Maciej